Campr-Project-Management/campr/index.md

 - **Evaluation Objective**: Which area needs to be looked at more closely again?
 - **Lessons Learned**: What has to be done differently to ensure future projects to	succeed or perform better/smoother than this one?
 - **Reflection**: Final thoughts and a critical reflection of the schedule, the organization and the management of the project.

+The Tutorial for the reporting modules:

+{% include youtubePlayer.html id=page.youtubeId IJXEJHuqQ5E}